 Students entering college life at Stony Brook University should consider being immunized with the vaccines listed below.
-Please check with your insurance carrier for coverage prior to scheduling your appointment to determine what they do and do not cover towards the cost of specific immunizations noted below.
+Please check with your health insurance carrier prior to scheduling your appointment to determine what they do and do not cover towards the cost of specific immunizations noted below.

 - Meningococcal Vaccines: highly recommended for students entering college.
 According to the CDC, Meningococcal disease can cause meningitis (infection of the lining of the brain and spinal cord) and infections of the blood.
 Even when it is treated, meningococcal disease kills 10 to 15 infected people out of 100.
 And of those who survive, about 10 to 20 out of every 100 will suffer disabilities such as hearing loss, brain damage, kidney damage, loss of limbs, nervous system problems, or severe scars from skin grafts.
 Meningococcal disease is rare and has declined in the United States since the 1990s.
 However, it is a severe disease with a significant risk of death or lasting disabilities in people who get it.

 - TDaP or Tetanus Toxoid Vaccine: (within 10 years) Booster is recommended every 10 years.

 - Varicella (Chicken Pox) Vaccine: CDC recommends two doses of chickenpox vaccine for children, adolescents, and adults who have never had chickenpox and were never vaccinated.